home-assistant/developers.home-assistant/docs/core/entity/calendar.md

 ### States

+A `CalendarEntity` state is similar to a binary sensor, reflecting whether or not there is an active event:

 | Constant    | Description                                 |
 | ----------- | ------------------------------------------- |
 | `STATE_ON`  | The calendar has an active event.           |
 | `STATE_OFF` | The calendar does not have an active event. |

+A calendar entity has an `event` property that returns either the current or next upcoming `CalendarEvent` which is used to determine the state.
+A calendar entity implementation is responsible for determining the next upcoming event, including correctly ordering events and interpreting all day events in the Home Assistant timezone.
+An entity should call `homeassistant.util.dt.now` to get the current time which has a `tzinfo` value set to the HomeAssistant timezone or examine `homeassistant.components.util.dt.DEFAULT_TIMEZONE`

 ## Supported Features